apache/trafficserver/doc/admin-guide/security/index.en.rst

 #. *Optional*: Configure the use of client certificates using the variable
    :ts:cv:`proxy.config.ssl.client.certification_level` in :file:`records.config`.
-   If you configure Traffic Server to require client certificates, then Traffic Server verifies the client certificate during the SSL handshake that authenticates the client.
-If you configure Traffic Server to not require client certificates, or if you configure certificates to be optional and the connecting client does not present one, then access to Traffic Server is managed through other Traffic Server options that have been set (such as rules in :file:`ip_allow.yaml`). ::
+   If you configure |TS| to require client certificates, then Traffic Server verifies the client certificate during the SSL handshake that authenticates the client.
+If you configure |TS| to not require client certificates, or if you configure certificates to be optional and the connecting client does not present one, then access to |TS| is managed through other |TS| options that have been set (such as rules in :file:`ip_allow.yaml`). ::

         CONFIG proxy.config.ssl.client.certification_level INT 0